kyzsuukii/pocker-cli/README.md

    - `command`: The main command to execute (in this case, "python").
    - `args`: An array of arguments passed to the command.
 Note the use of variable substitution (`${ADDRESS}` and `${PORT}`).
    - `env`: Environment variables specific to this process.
 These override global variables if there's a name conflict.
+   - `working_dir`: The working directory for the process.
+If not specified, Pocker uses the current directory.
+   - `log_file`: The path to the log file for this process.
    - `restart_on_fail`: A boolean flag indicating whether Pocker should automatically restart the process if it fails.

 ### Variable Substitution